Coder-RD/Java_Challenge/README.md

 11. For `XOR`, perform a logical XOR between the selected BitSets.
 12. Use `cardinality()` to count the number of set bits.
 13. Print the count of set bits for both BitSets after every operation.

-### 🔑 Important Operations

-    SET
-      ↓
-    Set a bit to 1

-    FLIP
-      ↓
-    Toggle a bit

-    AND
-      ↓
-    Keep bits set in both BitSets

-    OR
-      ↓
-    Keep bits set in either BitSet

-    XOR
-      ↓
-    Keep bits that differ

-    cardinality()
-      ↓
-    Count the number of set bits

 ### 🎯 Learning Outcome